Plasmism/PLASStudio/README.md

 > ai was used to write the readme and some parts of the code.
 >
-> ai is a great tool, but it doesn't replace hard work.
+> it is a great tool, but it doesn't replace hard work.